Reading Recovery in the Irish Context

 The British Ability Scale (BAS 3) Word Reading Task is also used for those children selected for Reading Recovery.

 Children selected for Reading Recovery are assessed post-intervention to determine how their performance on these tasks has changed over time.
-Data below provides an indication of the mean entry and exit scores of completed lesson series in 2021-2022.
+Data below provides an indication of the mean entry and exit scores of completed lesson series in 2022-2023.
 Please note: 'N=' refers to the number of items assessed on that task.
 'SD' refers to the standard deviation.

 Running Records are a comprehensive assessment of reading ability.
-The ability to interact successfully with a written story gives indications of how a child uses many strategies beyond decoding and what level of complexity in text reading is most beneficial for them to develop further.
+The ability to interact successfully with a written story gives indications of how a child uses many strategies including decoding and what level of complexity in text reading is most beneficial for them to develop further.

 The Writing Vocabulary task provides information about the writing ability of the child, such as: